andrewt3000/MachineLearning/neuralNets.md

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/lr.jpg" />

 ### Optimization algorithms
-Gradient descent is iterative algorithm that adjusts the weight by learning rate times the negative of the gradient (calculated by backpropagation) to mimimize the loss function.
+[Gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) is an iterative algorithm that, in the context of neural networks, adjusts the weight by learning rate times the negative of the gradient (calculated by backpropagation) to mimimize the loss function.

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/gd.jpg"  height='360px' width='640px' />